 Getting to know Vital Care and its culture starts at the top.
 So, we asked Vital Care CEO, Ed Eiland, to answer a few questions for the Vital Starts blog.
-Keep reading to learn why he’s passionate about home infusion, Vital Care’s goals and what podcasts he’s listening to these days.
+Keep reading to learn why he’s passionate about infusion pharmacy, Vital Care’s goals and what podcasts he’s listening to these days.

 Tell us a little about yourself.